laurenklun/ComStock.github.io/docs/data/accessing_data.md

 |enumeration_dictionary.tsv         | Expands the definitions of the enumerations used in the metadata files.|
 |upgrade_dictionary.tsv             | Expands the definitions of the upgrades. |

-## ComStock Data Visualization Platform
+## ComStock Data Viewer
-The ComStock Data Visualization Platform exists to quickly filter, slice, combine, visualize, and download the results in custom ways.
+The ComStock data viewer exists to quickly filter, slice, combine, visualize, and download the results in custom ways.
 This platform is available at [comstock.nrel.gov](https://comstock.nrel.gov).
-Multiple geographic views of the datasets on the visualization platform have been created: by state, and by Census region by PUMA.
+Multiple geographic views of the datasets on the data viewer have been created: by state, and by Census region by PUMA.

 ![](..\..\assets\images\data_viewer_screenshot.png)